-Visit Lucca, one of Italy’s finest Medieval cities
+Visit Lucca and Pisa, two of Italy’s finest medieval cities

 Many seen under private ‘connoisseur’ viewing conditions

 Unhurried itinerary allowing for free time to enjoy this part of Tuscany’s beauties

 Excellent food and wine

 The history of Medieval Italy is a most colourful patchwork of clashing egos.
 First, the Holy Roman Emperors and the Popes were always at loggerheads.
 Caught in the middle were all the Duchies, City-States and other assorted territories which had emerged from the chaotic end of the old, western, Roman Empire.
 They fought amongst themselves and Tuscany was a hot-bed of inter-city strife.
 Florence, Siena, Pisa and Lucca formed a bewildering series of alliances, engaging in endless betrayals of each other!
 This is most beneficial for us as Tuscany’s strongly walled cities, magnificent castles and the fortified palaces of each city’s noble families have all bequeathed to posterity the most extraordinary range of architectural and artistic delights.

 Eventually, peace arrived in the sixteenth century.
 The leading families turned to a new fashion, born in Florence and then sweeping Italy – the villa suburbana!
 These were villas built just outside the walls of cities rather than at a great distance.
 Here, noble owners could enjoy the benefits of rural relaxation while staying close to political and economic events in town.
 Our visit to Lucca offers the perfect opportunity to examine this footprint of Italian history and culture as we too move back and forth, from palaces and churches to country villas of great beauty.